artainmo/DevOps/cloud/README.md

 Multi-AZ gives high availability by providing a replication of the database into another AZ.<br>
 Multi-Region creates Read Replicas across regions which is useful for disaster recovery and local performance for global reads.

 Amazon ElastiCache is used for managed Redis or Memcached databases.
-Those databases are cache-based.
+Those databases are cache-based which we call in-memory database.
 Caches have low latency but smaller storage capacity.
 Thus ElastiCache is fast but of smaller capacity like a RAM in a computer.

 DynamoDB is a managed, NoSQL, highly-available database with replication across 3 AZs.
 It is a serverless database because AWS doesn't need to provision any servers.
 It can scale automatically and has low retrieval latency.
 It is a key-value database.<br>
 DynamoDB Accelerator (DAX) is a managed cache for DynamoDB.
 Thus as it uses cache it is 10X faster.<br>